 - ¼ teaspoon cayenne pepper (or you can do a pinch of crushed red pepper or a dash of red pepper flakes)

 - 1 pound (90 percent lean) ground beef or a combo mixture of half ground turkey and half ground beef

 - 8 taco shells (or flour tortillas or corn tortillas)

-- Heat the oil in a medium skillet over medium heat until shimmering.
+- Heat the oil in a medium skillet over medium high heat until shimmering.

 - Add the onion and cook until softened, about five minutes.

 - Stir in the garlic, chili powder, cumin, oregano, cayenne pepper, and 1 teaspoon salt and cook until fragrant about thirty seconds.
 Make sure both the onion and garlic are cooked through.

 - Stir in the ground beef and cook, breaking it up with a wooden spoon until no longer pink, about five minutes.
 Once it is cooked, drain the grease before proceeding to the next step.

 - Stir in the tomato sauce, broth, vinegar, and sugar until thickened, about ten minutes.

 - Divide the filling evenly among the taco shells and serve passing any desired accompaniments separately.

 - Make-Ahead Version: The filling can be fully prepared, cooled, covered tightly and refrigerated for up to three days.
 Reheat over medium-low heat, adding additional water to adjust the consistency.